-If seat belts are fitted they must be worn by both drivers and passengers.
-The driver has a responsibility to ensure that passengers under 17 are suitably restrained.
+If seat belts are fitted, they must be worn by both drivers and passengers.
+The driver is responsible for ensuring that passengers under 17 are suitably restrained.

 This page provides an overview of the law regarding the wearing of seat belts and child restraints in motor vehicles.
 It also provides information on groups of people exempted under the law.

 The laws on safety belts